mattermost/mattermost-developer-documentation/site/content/integrate/examples/_index.md

 ### [hubot-mattermost](https://github.com/loafoe/hubot-matteruser)

-Hubot is "chat bot" created by GitHub that listens for commands and executes actions based on your requests.
+Hubot is a "chat bot" created by GitHub that listens for commands and executes actions based on your requests.

 `hubot-matteruser` is a Hubot adapter for Mattermost written in coffee script that uses the Mattermost Web Services API and WebSockets to deliver Hubot functionality.

 ### [bitbucket-mattermost-bridge](https://github.com/danielkappelle/bitbucket-mattermost-bridge)

 This integration, written in Python, converts Bitbucket outgoing webhook events to be posted into Mattermost using an incoming webhook.

 ### [MattermostOnFire](https://github.com/jedfonner/MattermostOnFire)